reach-sh/reach-lang/docs/dev/src/reach/errors/index.md

 ```

-You can fix this by providing a function as a second argument to `{!reach} timeout`:
+You can fix this by providing a function as a second argument to `{!rsh} timeout`:

 ```reach
 A.pay(0)